suot/cpiSearchEngine-frontend/README.md

 <img src="readmeImage/8.png">

-Click on the pagination to go to later pages
+use the pagination bar to navigate

 <img src="readmeImage/9.png">

-Go back to the first page, you will see the process time is shortened significantly by using caching.
+Go back to the first page, you will see that the process time is shortened significantly by under caching.

 <img src="readmeImage/10.png">